 DO NOT PAY YOUR CITATION ONLINE OR THROUGH THE AUTOMATED PHONE SYSTEM IF YOU ARE REQUESTING A TRIAL BY DECLARATION.

 - If you are found guilty, your bail deposit will be applied toward the fine imposed.

 - If you are found not guilty, your bail will be refunded by mail to the depositor at the address listed on the case.

 A courtesy notice is mailed to the address listed on the citation/ticket.
 PLEASE NOTE: It may take up to four weeks after you receive your citation/ticket before you receive a courtesy notice from the court.
 The court must first receive the citation/ticket from the citing law enforcement agency before a courtesy notice can be generated and mailed.
 If you do not get a courtesy notice by the date written at the bottom of your citation/ticket, you must contact the court.
-The court is not required to send out courtesy notices but does so for the convenience of customers.
-The fact that you have not received a courtesy notice does not relieve you of the responsibility to resolve your citation/ticket.
+Failure to recieve a courtesy notice does not relieve you of the responsibility to resolve your citation/ticket.

 A courtesy notice contains general information about requirements and options available to you for resolving your citation/ticket.
 If you have received the courtesy notice, you do not need to appear on the date at the bottom of your citation/ticket, but you must resolve the citation/ticket on or before the due date listed on the courtesy notice.

 Failure to respond to the courtesy notice by the due date may result in an additional misdemeanor charge with an increased bail/fine amount, a hold being placed on your driver’s license and/or a warrant being issued for your arrest.
 Your citation/ticket may also be referred to the Court Collection Division for collection of payment due, with an additional $300 Civil Assessment being imposed (PC 1214.1).